8ka9yk6e5/Programation_Study/README.md

 - [x] film_recommend.js - A simple project that shows a film and its information;
 - [x] greater_less.js - With two predefined values, it tells which one is greater or smaller;
 - [x] how_much_days_lived.js - Gets predefined user information and calculates how many days the person has lived;
-- [ ] investment_simulation.js - *Incomplete* - A simple project where the user enters information and the code calculates the investment return;
+- [x] investment_simulation.js - A simple project where the user enters information and the code calculates the investment return;
 - [x] number_guess.js - A small game where the code picks a random number up to one hundred, and the user has to guess it, with a small life system;
-- [ ] pomodoro_clock.js - *In creation* - A simple pomodoro clock where the user gives the focus time, rest time, and how many repeats;
+- [x] pomodoro_clock.js - A simple pomodoro clock where the user gives the focus time, rest time, and how many repeats;
 - [x] quiz.js - A simple quiz with predefined values, used to start applying control flow;
 - [x] text_decodifier.js - Gets text from the user and converts it to a Unicode-like format, and also reverses it back;
 - [ ] user_informations.js - *Incomplete* - A project that works like a sign-up application, where the user enters information and the program confirms if everything is correct